sgraham/libqbe/README.md

 symbols in the code and carrying a set of patches to (hopefully) make ongoing integration of upstream QBE more straightforward.

-libqbe.h then presents an externally-visible interface to the code (amalgamated into libqbe.c).
-So, in order to use libqbe in your project, you need build only libqbe.c (which does no `#include`s beyond the standard C library), and write your front end against libqbe.h.
+`libqbe.h` then presents an externally-visible interface to the code (amalgamated into `libqbe.c`).
+So, in order to use libqbe in your project, you need build only libqbe.c (which does no `#include`s beyond the standard C library), and write your front end against `libqbe.h`.

 ## Warning